OksanaK24/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive design lets you to create design for specific screen’s sizes and responsive design covers much more devices.
+Responsive design takes much more time and investments

 2. Describe what it means to be mobile first vs desktop first.

+In mobile first you create the design for mobile devices and then expand it to bigger sizes and displays.
+In desktop first everything is in opposite way – firstly for bigger screens and then minimize them for smaller screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It’s easier to count and convert.
+62,5% means that 1rem equal to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing saves your time and helps you to find needed part in code.
+Also it helps you to make changes in future for a lot of stuffs (for example color, background, font size etc) in one move.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+The most favorite: nesting.
+The biggest trouble:  mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.